 - Follow a skin care routine that incorporates a mild face wash, astringent-free toner, gentle exfoliant and a moisturizer suited to your skin type.

 - Choose skin care products that are noncomedogenic, meaning they won’t clog your pores.

 - Protect your skin from harmful UV rays and apply SPF 30 sunscreen every day.

-While pore size is primarily genetic, large pores are also caused by the overproduction of sebum, clogged pores, decreased skin elasticity and skin aging.
+While pore size is primarily genetic, large pores are also caused by the overproduction of sebum, plug formation, decreased skin elasticity and skin aging.

-To reduce how large your pores appear, choose products that help regulate sebum production, counteract the signs of aging, exfoliate and unclog pores.
+To reduce pore size, choose products that help regulate sebum production, counteract the signs of aging, and exfoliate and unclog pores.
 You may also prevent the appearance of large pores by adhering to a good skin care routine.

 Light surface exfoliants such as scrubs, face masks and cleansers can prevent your pores from becoming clogged and dilated.
 Retinoids and anti-aging solutions can counteract skin aging to reduce the size of pores.

-Should you find these solutions are not effective, professional treatments such as potent retinoids, deep chemical peels, microdermabrasion, oral antiandrogens and laser therapy can be considered to reduce the appearance of large pores.
+Should you find these solutions are not effective, professional treatments such as potent retinoids, deep chemical peels, microdermabrasion, oral antiandrogens and laser therapy can be considered to treat the appearance of large pores.

 - Uhoda, E., Piérard-Franchimont, C., Petit, L., Piérard, G, E. (2005).
 The Conundrum of Skin Pores in Dermocosmetology.
 Dermatology, 210, 3-7. doi:10.1159/000081474

 - Kim, S., Shin, M., Back, J., Koh, J. (2014).
 Pore volume is most highly correlated with the visual assessment of skin pores.
 Skin research and technology, (20)4. doi:10.1111/srt.12135